mkumar183/my-diaries/my-docs/02-strategic-goals-priorities.md

     5.1 Knowledge Bank
     5.2 Content work Improvement in productivity
     5.3 Pixel and Pinnacle use of Co-pilot

+### Align metrics with Top Goals:
+- Innovations
+   - Epics and Story Points Delivered.
+   - Demos
+- Operational Efficiency
+   - of ETL Errors (a trend showing errors reducing)
+   - of inflow of issues from cloudops to engg
+   - of tickets DM team has to handle for DW_ETL
+- Platform Improvements
+   - List of improvements that make impact
+   - reduction of upgrade time
+   - labels and flags
+   - APIs to get list
+- Delivery hard problems from India
+   - DW_ETL Failures
+   - Logi
+   - Portal Horizontal Scaling

 #### Discussion with D 9/20:
 1. Snowflake Migration : 2 a day.
 2. Build statuses in Snowflake